rishawsingh/Python-Projects-for-Beginners/README.md

 Run the python program to play the game.

 ## prequisties
-install Pillow using
+install Tkinter using
-pip install Pillow
+pip install Tkinter

 I have built this program just for fun in lockdown.